tastycode-dev/tastycode-dev.github.io/_drafts/american-options-gpu.md

 After five years working as a quant, I can tell that the wast majority of derivative pricing in the financial industry is done on CPU.
-This is easily explained by two facts: (1) no GPU was available when banks started developing their pricing analytics in 90's; and (2) banking is a conservative business/sector, slow to upgrade to a new stack when main business works as usual (hence Cobol and mainfraims are still very common).
+This is easily explained by two facts: (1) no GPU was available when banks started developing their pricing analytics in 90's; and (2) banking is a conservative sector, slow to upgrade its technical stack.

 **American Options.** In this post, I benchmark pricing of American Options on GPU.
 Since no analytical formula exist to price American options (similar to the Black-Scholes formula for European options), people in banks use numerical methods to solve this sort of problems.
-Such methods are computationally greedy and require lots of hardware to risk-manage thousands of trades in trading books.
+Such methods are computationally greedy and, in practice, require a lot of hardware to risk-manage trading books with thousands of positions.

 **Finite Difference.** For the benchmark, I use my own implementations of the [finite-difference method](https://en.wikipedia.org/wiki/Finite_difference_method) for CPU and GPU.
-_[mention MC and Andersen]_ American options Pricing: "High-Performance American Option Pricing" by Andersen, Lake, Offengenden.
 When it comes to pricing derivatives, there are two methods, widely-adopted by the industry, that are capable to solve a wide range of pricing problems.
 The first one is the famous **Monte-Carlo** method.
 Another one is the **Finite-Difference** method, which we will focus on in this post today.

+Note, a <u>much faster method</u> to price American Options was recently developed by Andersen et al. (details below).
+This method has some constraints (like time-independent coefficients or log-normal underlying process) and is not a complete replacement for the finite-difference.

-**Source Code.** C++ / CUDA code is available on Github: <https://github.com/gituliar/kwinto-cuda>.
+**Source Code.** The code is written in C++ / CUDA and is available on Github:
-You should be able to run it on a Linux or Windows machine (with Nvidia GPU). _[, which deserves a dedicated post]_
+<https://github.com/gituliar/kwinto-cuda>.
+It's compatible with Linux and Windows, but requires
+Nvidia GPU.

+The finite-difference algorithm itself is not very complicated, however deserves a <u>dedicated post</u> to be fully explained, as there are some nuances here and there.
+Hopefully, I'll find some time to cover this topic later.

-**Main focus** is on two things:
+**Main focus** of the benchmarking is on the following:

 - How much <u>faster</u> is GPU vs CPU? <br/> Speed is a convenient metric to compare performance, as faster usually means better (given all other factors equal).